 What we do at the Active Towns Initiative

-1.)
-Explore, document and profile the people, places and programs that promote and sustain a Culture of Activity
+- Explore, document and profile the people, places and programs that promote and sustain a healthy, Culture of Activity

-2.)
-Produce entertaining and educational multi-media content, which increases awareness, inspires engagement and provides viable solutions for creating a Culture of Activity for all ages and abilities
+- Produce entertaining and educational multi-media content, which strives to increase awareness, inspire engagement and provide viable solutions for communities wishing to create a Culture of Activity for everyone; all ages and abilities

-In an effort to provide some context, here are a few facts about physical activity in the United States as summarized from the Centers for Disease Control and Prevention:
+In an effort to provide a little context, here are a few facts about physical activity in the United States as summarized from the Centers for Disease Control and Prevention: